shopwareLabs/sw-cli-tools/README.md

     --admin-name=ADMIN-NAME          Administrator name [default: "Demo user"]

 ### sw plugin:create
 Will create a Shopware plugin with all the boilerplate code.
+If the command will be executed from the shopware root folder the plugins will be placed in the plugin folder, otherwise it will be created in the same directory.

 Valid options / arguments are:

-    --namespace[="..."]: Namespace of the plugin, default: Frontend
+    --legacy: Create a legacy Plugin for Shopware versions lower than 5.2 --namespace[="..."]: Namespace of the plugin, default: Frontend
     --haveBackend: Generate a backend Controller + a simple ExtJS module --backendModel[="..."]: The name of the model for your backend application
-    --haveFilter: Generate Condition/Facet/CriteriaRequestHandler in order to add a new filter in the frontend
-    --haveFrontend: Generate a frontend controller
-    --haveModels: Generate a simple doctrine model
-    --haveCommands: Generate a console command
-    --haveWidget: Generate a backend widget
-    --haveApi: Generate an API resource + REST controller --licenseHeader[="..."]: Include a license header at the beginning of any file name: Name of your plugin.
+    --haveFilter: Generate Condition/Facet/CriteriaRequestHandler in order to add a new filter in the frontend --haveFrontend | -f: Generate a frontend controller --haveModels | -m: Generate a simple doctrine model --haveCommands | -c: Generate a console command --haveWidget | -w: Generate a backend widget --haveApi | -a: Generate an API resource + REST controller --licenseHeader[="..."]: Include a license header at the beginning of any file name: Name of your plugin.
 Must at least have a dev prefix + plugin name, e.g. "SwagBundle", "PrefixPluginName"; "SwagBrowserLanguageDetection"
+    --haveElasticSearch | -e: Generate ElasticSearch blueprint classes and an example of a decorator for the product number search.

 The options will be read interactively, if not provided.
 The database credentials are configured in ~/.config/sw-cli-tools/config.yaml